111akash/qr-code-generator/README.md

 # qr-code-generator
-Generates qr code scannale by mobile for any link
+Generates qr code.
+Type in a link.
+The QR code can be scanned by mobile.